NikitaMarko/locker-network/backend/stations.md

 Responses:

-- `202 Accepted` - station cache resync requested, response contains `stationId`
+- `202 Accepted` - station cache refreshed, response contains `stationId`
 - `400 Bad Request` - `id` is not a UUID
 - `401 Unauthorized` - missing bearer token or invalid token
 - `403 Forbidden` - authenticated user does not have role `ADMIN`